By Greg Freeman

 Physicians or nurses seeking mental healthcare are making themselves vulnerable, not just professionally but on a personal level.
 Any program seeking to help them must acknowledge that vulnerability and assure users of confidentiality.
-(See the story later in this issue for more advice on how to structure a program.)

 “It’s important to understand the needs of your frontline healthcare workers and provide the kind of assistance they need in the form that makes them most comfortable accepting it,” Palacios says.
 “It’s not enough to say that you have these resources within the hospital or health system and you should make use of them.
 If the help is not provided in a way that makes them feel safe, they will not use it.”

 (Editor’s Note: For those in need, contact your state’s medical society or medical board to identify resources in your area.)

 - American College of Emergency Physicians.
 Poll: Workplace stigma, fear of professional consequences prevent emergency physicians from seeking mental health care.
 Oct.
 26, 2020. https://www.emergencyphysicians.org/article/mental-health/poll-workplace-stigma-fear-of-professional-consequences-prevent-emergency-physicians-from-seeking-mental-health-care